 NMFS published a final rule on April 15, 2019, listing the Gulf Bryde's whale (now Rice's whale, see footnote 19 above) as endangered.
-In a memorandum dated June 20, 2019, NMFS revised the re-initiation request to include the Gulf Bryde's whale (Rice's whale) and determined that fishing under the Reef Fish FMP during the re-initiation period will not jeopardize the continued existence of any of the newly listed species discussed above.20 types are classified in the 2023 Marine Mammal Protection Act List of Fisheries as a Category III fishery (88 FR 16899; March 1, 2023), meaning the annual mortality and serious injury of a marine mammal resulting from the fishery is less than or equal to 1% of the maximum number of animals, not including natural mortalities, that may be removed from a marine mammal stock while allowing that stock to reach or maintain its optimum sustainable population.
-Additionally, there is no evidence that the Gulf red snapper or gray snapper portion of the reef fish fishery as a whole is adversely affecting seabirds.
+In a memorandum dated June 20, 2019, NMFS revised the re-initiation request to include the Gulf Bryde's whale (Rice's whale) and determined that fishing under the Reef Fish FMP during the re-initiation period will not jeopardize the continued existence of any of the newly listed species discussed above.21 types are classified in the 2023 MMPA List of Fisheries as a Category III fishery (88 FR 16899; March 1, 2023), meaning the annual mortality and serious injury of a marine mammal resulting from the fishery is less than or equal to 1% of the maximum number of animals, not including natural mortalities, that may be removed from a marine mammal stock while allowing that stock to reach or maintain its optimum sustainable population.
+Additionally, there is no evidence that the Gulf red snapper or GS portion of the reef fish fishery as a whole is adversely affecting seabirds.
 Dolphins are the only species documented as interacting with the reef fish fishery.
 Bottlenose dolphin prey upon bait, catch, and/or discarded fish from the reef fish fishery.

-There is no information to indicate marine mammals and birds rely on red or gray snapper for food, and they are not generally caught by fishermen harvesting red or gray snapper.
-The primary gear in the Gulf Reef Fish fishery used to harvest red and gray snapper is hook-and-line, and they are occasionally captured on bottom longlines and with spearfishing gear.
+There is no information to indicate marine mammals and birds rely on red snapper or GS for food, and they are not generally caught by fishermen harvesting red snapper or GS.
+The primary gear in the Gulf Reef Fish fishery used to harvest red snapper and GS is hook-and-line, and they are occasionally captured on bottom longlines (BLLs) and with spearfishing gear.
 These gear

-20 The official change to the name has no effect on NMFS's conclusion that the activities associated with the Reef Fish FMP will not jeopardize the continued existence of the species during the revised reinitiation period
+21 The official change to the name has no effect on NMFS's conclusion that the activities associated with the Reef Fish FMP will not jeopardize the continued existence of the species during the revised re-initiation period